Ayoub El Kaabi: International career

 El Kaabi made his international debut for the Morocco national team on 13 January 2018 in a 2018 Africa Nations Championship group stage match against Mauritania, scoring two goals.

-The footballer was named Man of The Match on January 31 after Morocco's match against Libya during CHAN's semi-final match.
+The footballer was named Man of The Match on 31 January after Morocco's match against Libya during CHAN's semi-final match.
 Morocco won the game 3-1.
 Morocco was set to face Nigeria in the finals.
-On 4 February 2018, Morocco defeated Nigeria 4-0, El Kaabi scored a goal in the 73rd minute of the match.
-The Confederation of African Football (CAF) chose El Kaabi as the best player of the tournament due to the world-class performance and pure talent he displayed throughout the entire tournament scoring 9 goals in 5 matches, making him the top goal scorer in the entire history of the competition.

-El Kaabi scored his first international hat trick on 17 January 2018 against Guinea.

-In May 2018 he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.
-He played only 2 matches out of the 3 in the World cup, played the first match as the starting 11 against Iran and coming on the 69th minute as substitute for Khalid Boutaib against Portugal.

-EL Kaabi represented Morocco in the 2020 African Nations Championship, scoring a total of three goals which helped his country to achieve the title and becoming the first and only country to win the Championship back to back.
+On 4 February 2018, Morocco defeated Nigeria 4–0, El Kaabi scored a goal in the 73rd minute of the match.
+The Confederation of African Football (CAF) chose El Kaabi as the best player of the tournament, and he was top scorer with 9 goals in 5 matches.
+El Kaabi scored his first international hat trick for the local national team on 17 January 2018 against Guinea.
+In May 2018, he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.
+He played only 2 matches out of the 3 in the World Cup, played the first match as the starting 11 against Iran and coming on the 69th minute as substitute for Khalid Boutaib against Portugal.
+El Kaabi represented Morocco in the 2020 African Nations Championship, scoring a total of three goals which helped his country to achieve the title and becoming the first and only country to win the Championship back to back.
 His most appreciated goal is the goal he scored in the final against Mali in the 79th minute that guaranteed them the win.

-After his performances with the Moroccan A' for two years achieving two African titles, the newly Bosnian Coach Vahid Halilhodžić was impressed and decided to call him to represent Morocco national team for the 2022 FIFA World Cup qualification (CAF).
-In his first six matches with the team, he managed to score five goals allowing him to become the Moroccan top goalscorer; and surpassing the second round qualification with ease.
+After his performances with the Moroccan A' for two years achieving two African titles, the coach of the main Morocco national team, Vahid Halilhodžić, was impressed and decided to call him up to represent Morocco in 2022 World Cup qualifiers.
+In his first six matches with the team, he managed to score five goals.
+On 28 December 2023, he was named in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.
+On 11 June 2024, El Kaabi scored his first hat-trick for the national team in a 6–0 victory against Congo during the 2026 World Cup qualification.

 Playing style

-El Kaabi is a strong built attacker who likes to cut in the penalty box area with an excellent finishing.
+A competition ambassador at the 2018 African Nations Championship, Adel Chedli, described El Kaabi as reminiscent of Didier Drogba, Samuel Eto'o and Florent Malouda.

 Personal life

-On 9 January 2022, El Kaabi tested positive for COVID-19 alongside his teammate Ryan Mmaee.
+El Kaabi married his wife, Chaimae, in a traditional ceremony in Casablanca on 26 November 2018.
+The wedding was attended by family, friends, and notable figures from the football community.

+On 9 September 2023, El Kaabi, along with his national teammates, donated blood to those injured in the 2023 Marrakesh-Safi earthquake.